KJHK: 2000s

 In 2003, after 28 years of supervision, the William Allen White School of Journalism decided that it could no longer support the station's operational budget.
 However, KU Memorial Unions agreed to take up oversight of the station.
 KJHK today is funded in-part by the KU Student Senate Media Fee as well as through donations by local businesses and private individuals.
 In 2005 KJHK celebrated its 30th anniversary by bringing a diverse group of artists to Lawrence such as Mates of State, LCD Soundsystem and Chuck D of Public Enemy.

 KJHK today

 The station currently has over 150 student volunteers, and continues with independent music as its charter and format.
 KJHK has two stipended staffs, Multimedia and Arts & Culture, and seven volunteer staffs.
-These current staffs are content staff, music staff, live music committee, street team, production, sports, and archive staff.
+These current staffs are content staff, music staff, creative staff, street team, sports, and technology team.
 On May 5, 2010, KJHK moved from its longtime home, "The Shack", to newly constructed studios in the Kansas Union.
 The studios were renovated in January 2017.

 The sports staff at KJHK now broadcasts the Jayhawk's football, men's and women's basketball, soccer, volleyball, and softball games over the air on 90.7FM.
 Coverage continues into the postseason for some of the teams, as KJHK broadcasts the men's March Madness Tournament, men's and women's Big 12 Conference Tournaments, and even the NCAA Volleyball Tournament when it was held in Lawrence after the 2023 season.